mcazevedo/azure-iac-devops/README.md

 # azure-iac-devops
-Terraform for deploying an RG with Logic Apps and SQL Database
+Terraform for deploying a RG with Logic Apps and SQL Database